 The second-generation Nest Mini is a great, affordable device that you can put in practically any space for instant Google Assistant access.
 Google improved the machine learning chip and added another microphone to this version, which allows for speedier and more accurate responses from the Assistant.

 Sonos is one of the best brands in the connected speaker space, and the second-generation Sonos One is one of our favorite devices for several reasons.
 It has excellent sound, it's compact and well-built, and you can set Google Assistant as your default voice assistant.

-The all-new Chromecast with Google TV is Google's best streaming dongle to date and arguably the best streaming device available.
+The all-new Chromecast with Google TV 4K is Google's best streaming dongle to date and arguably the best streaming device available.
 All the most popular streaming services are supported, including Netflix, YouTube, and Hulu, and because Google makes it, you can be sure that it works with Google Assistant and via the app on your phone.
-It features the new Google TV interface, and it is designed to work with Google's Stadia if that's something on your radar.
+If 4K resolution isn't a key feature, you can save a few bucks and pick up the Chromecast with Google TV HD.

-This smart TV from TCL has the Android TV platform and Google Assistant built-in, so all you have to do is press a button on the remote to summon your favorite voice assistant for quick access to entertainment.
-You can also control your smart home devices and access just about all of the Google Assistant functionality you love through the TV and remote.
+This smart TV from Hisense has the Android TV platform and Google Assistant built-in, so all you have to do is press a button on the remote to summon your favorite voice assistant for quick access to entertainment.
+During our review, we were really impressed with how easily can not only manage what you're watching but also control your smart home devices and access just about all of the Google Assistant functionality you love through the TV and remote.